13tales/ripley-farewell/index.md

 Things didn't get off to a great start.
 We took her for a trial walk around the neighbourhood.
 Ripley walked like the "before" footage from an episode of "The Dog Whisperer".
 She pulled until she nearly choked herself out, had her own itinerary that only fleetingly overlapped with ours, and she paid so little attention to verbal commands that I started to find the the carer's assurance that she'd had "some training" a _little bit questionable._

-We took her home for a trial period, and during the 5 minute walk back from the car-share, Ripley had had her first minor anxiety attack (trains) and caused the first of many Ripley-inspired arguments (over the correct way to introduce her to the house).
+We took her home for a trial period, and during the 5 minute walk back from the car-share, Ripley had had her first minor anxiety attack (trains) and caused the first of many Ripley-inspired arguments (over the correct way to introduce her to the house.)
 ![Ripley at adoption](./img/young_ripley.jpg "Ripley at adoption")

 She frightened my parents' new whippet puppy, harried and annoyed their senior greyhound, and prompted plenty of wry observations from my sister about her sanity and what exactly we were in for.
 Kim has a good line in wry observations.
 ![Ripley unshamed by the cone of shame](./img/cone_leaf.JPG "Ripley unshamed by the cone of shame")

 "Hyper-kinetic" was the right term for Ripley in her prime.
-She had the atheleticism and muscle to sprint or launch herself into the air at awe-inspiring speed, the endurance to do that for hours on end, and a worrying lack of body awareness that made her skull a serious hazard to the kneecaps of anyone present while she was at it (dear macho-looking-guy-in-the-dog-park-that-one-time: I'm still really sorry and I hope your knee healed okay).
+She had the atheleticism and muscle to sprint or launch herself into the air at awe-inspiring speed, the endurance to do that for hours on end, and a worrying lack of body awareness that made her skull a serious hazard to the kneecaps of anyone present while she was at it (dear macho-looking-guy-in-the-dog-park-that-one-time: I'm still really sorry and I hope your knee healed okay.)

 We once took her on a camping trip with a friend of mine, and watched in bemusement as she repeatedly sprinted a hundred meters to scout ahead, and then back to us; all the way up a mountain.
-"She's going to be so tired soon" my friend commented.
+"She's going to be so tired soon," my friend commented.
 She was not.
 ![Ripley in the bush](./img/bush_ripley.jpg)

 Thankfully, all the crazy energy came bundled with an incredibly sweet temperament, and an impressive intelligence.
 Ripley had a near-perfect instinct for which things she was allowed to happily tear to pieces (dog toys, tennis balls, old socks that were given to her) and which she wasn't.
 Besides an experimental nibble on one of my sandals on her first night, she never destroyed anything that belonged to us.
 Ever.
 ![Raya and Ripley](./img/raya_ripley.jpg)

-She had a keen eye and ear for human behaviour and language that saw us cycling through a _long_ list of synonyms for the word "walk" over her lifetime (to prevent undue excitement and intense puppydog-eyes).
+She had a keen eye and ear for human behaviour and language that saw us cycling through a _long_ list of synonyms for the word "walk" over her lifetime (to prevent undue excitement and intense puppydog-eyes.)
 Her best trick was to methodically (for a dog) search the house for a hiding human on request, and to this day I have no idea how she learned it.

 Above all, she had a heart that seemed to be bigger than she was, and wherever we were was always where she wanted to be.
 She had no greater love in life than curling up in bed with us in the morning (after _scrupulously_ waiting for permission, always; again, we barely had to teach her.)
 I'm sad that more people didn't get to see Ripley's quieter side during her healthy years, but the arrival of any new or rarely-seen human was, as far as I can tell, the most exciting thing to ever happen to her.
 Every time.
 Belly-rubs from new human-friends were her heroin.
 ![Bed Ripley](./img/bed_ripley.jpg)